"Breakfast: The Most Important Meal of the Day for Rosebud Elders"

 Sure, a healthy morning meal helps the heart by “breaking the fasting period” from the prior night.
 And yes, skipping breakfast actually increases the risk of heart attack for men and may contribute to obesity, high blood pressure, high cholesterol and diabetes, which can add up to a heart attack over time.

 Mona Swimmer who works for the Rosebud Sioux Tribe Caregivers Program certainly knows this — it’s why she is a champion of healthy Elders and volunteers in a one-of-a-kind breakfast service for Elders of the Rosebud Reservation.

-Through the Breakfast-in-a-Bag service from AIRC, a program of National Relief Charities, Mona ensures the 581 Elders of Rosebud have a way to not run out of healthy breakfast food — even when their fixed incomes run out before the end of the month.
+Through the Breakfast-in-a-Bag service from NPRA, a program of Partnership with Native Americans, Mona ensures the 581 Elders of Rosebud have a way to not run out of healthy breakfast food — even when their fixed incomes run out before the end of the month.

 Mona is very close to her work and to the Elders she serves through the RST Caregivers program.
 She says, “When an Elder is sick or hospitalized, it hits very close to home.
 When someone passes or is moved to a nursing home, it’s almost like you’ve been abandoned.”